-One approximation approach is to represent $v(s)$ with an expressive deep neural network (DNN), which are parametric universal approximators with low prediction complexity.
-However, DNNs are sensitive to imbalanced data and suffers from the catastrophic forgetting problem \cite{krawczyk2016learning, chrysakis2020online}, especially in online learning settings.
-A competitive model to DNN is Gaussian Process (GP) regression model.
+One approximation approach is representing $v(s)$ with an expressive deep neural network (DNN) with low prediction complexity.
+However, DNNs are sensitive to imbalanced data and suffer from the catastrophic forgetting problem \cite{krawczyk2016learning, chrysakis2020online}, especially in online learning settings.
+A competitive model for DNN is the Gaussian Process (GP) regression model.
 The equivalence between GPs and infinitely wide DNNs is derived in \cite{lee2017deep}.
-GPs are data-efficient and flexible in making predictions as a non-parametric model, but sacrifice the prediction complexity \cite{rasmussen2003gaussian}.
-Considering that the sampled rare events may be drown out in $\mathcal{D}$ especially in the initial learning phase, we choose to use GP as the function approximator for its data efficiency.
+GPs are data-efficient and flexible in making predictions as non-parametric models but sacrifice the prediction complexity \cite{rasmussen2003gaussian}.
+Considering that the sampled rare events may be drowned out in $\mathcal{D}$, especially in the initial learning phase, we choose to use GP as the function approximator for its data efficiency.